-Use SSL
+Use https

-Your Django site must use SSL, and the webhook URLs you give your ESP should start with "https" (not http).
+For security, your Django site must use https.
+The webhook URLs you give your ESP need to start with https (not http).

 Without https, the data your ESP sends your webhooks is exposed in transit.
 This can include your customers' email addresses, the contents of messages you receive through your ESP, the shared secret used to authorize calls to your webhooks (described in the next section), and other data you'd probably like to keep private.